 In this course students will learn the practical skills necessary to perform regular risk assessments for their organizations.
 The ability to perform a risk assessment is crucial for organizations hoping to defend their systems.
-There are simply too many threats, too many potential vulnerabilities that could exist, and simply not enough resources to create an impregnable security infrastructure.
+There are simply too many threats, too many potential vulnerabilities, and not enough resources to create an impregnable security infrastructure.
 Therefore every organization, whether it does so in an organized manner or not, will make priority decisions on how best to defend its valuable data assets.
 Risk assessment should be the foundational tool used to facilitate thoughtful and purposeful defense strategies.